vadistic/graphql-extra/README.md

 Inspired by code-first schema generation tools like `graphql-compose` or `graphql-nexus`, but focused on AST/SDL, instead of schema.

-Lightweight and flexible utils for GraphQL generation & testing.
+The aim is to provide lightweight and flexible utils for GraphQL generation & testing.
 Not a framework.
-The aim is to cut common boilerplate from GraphQL projects in reliable & uniform manner.
+This lib should cut common boilerplate from GraphQL projects in reliable & uniform manner.

 ## Installation